 To launch a game choose File then Run iso image… before locating and selecting the game in question.
 Clicking Ok will launch the game.
 You can now enjoy a wealth of PS2 titles on your modern OS X computer.
 Enjoy!

-Do you have any favourite games that work a treat with the Mac version of PCSX2?
+Do you have any favorite games that work a treat with the Mac version of PCSX2?
 Any tips for ideal gamepads?
 Official PS3 and PS2 controllers should work in the latest versions of OS X, without the need for a driver but you might still need Gamepad Companion to help map the buttons to the right functions.
 I’ve personally had trouble with the latest range of MacBooks however, possibly due to differences with Bluetooth technology in the recent models.
+And don’t forget, there’s plenty you can do to get more out of your Mac gaming experience.

 If you’ve got any experiences to share or recommendations to make then be sure to add them in the comments, below.